 - The Skills Profiler identifies your skills and matches them to careers that use those skills

-- O*NET's Interest Profiler measures your interests and shows how they relate to careers
+- O*NET's Interest Profiler is a 60-question assessment that measures your interests and shows how they relate to careers

 - For more assessments and help with understanding and applying your results, talk with a career counselor at a community college, community agency or your nearest American Job Center.